-See also Activating the grid in Template Editor (21)

-Showing or hiding the grid in Template Editor (22)
+See also Activating the grid in Template Editor (21) Showing or hiding the grid in Template Editor (22) Aligning template objects to the grid (41)

 Showing or hiding the grid in Template Editor

 You can show or hide the grid while working on templates.
 The grid is useful for aligning objects as they are drawn.